gravitee-io/gravitee-kubernetes-operator/examples/usecase/subscribe-to-jwt-plan/README.md

 ## Generating the key pair

-The plan will be configured using a hard coded public key.
+The plan will be configured using a hardcoded public key.

-The key pair has been generated using openssl as follow:
+The key pair has been generated using openssl as follows:

 ```sh
 ssh-keygen -t rsa -b 4096 -m PEM -f pki/private.key